zio/zio-json/README.md

 # Even Moar Performance

-If `zio-json` isn't fast enough for you, then try out [jsoniter-scala](https://github.com/plokhotnyuk/jsoniter-scala); whereas `zio-json` has picked a blend of goals, jsoniter has gone for raw performance.
-Caveat emptor.
+If `zio-json` isn't fast enough for you, then try out [jsoniter-scala](https://github.com/plokhotnyuk/jsoniter-scala); whereas `zio-json` is fully integrated into ZIO, including streams and transducer support, jsoniter is library agnostic.

 JSON is an inefficent transport format and everybody would benefit from a port of this library to msgpack or protobuf.
 For legacy services, a port supporting XML is also be possible.